-This frame is a $3 clearance find with a hand lettered Home is Where we are Together printable.
+This frame above is a $3 clearance find from TJ Maxx with a hand lettered Home is Where we are Together printable.

 The framed mirror was a $5 garage sale purchase given new life by painting the frame.
 The glass jug was a wine bottle I took the label off of to reuse as a vase.
 The rusty gear was purchased from an antique extravaganza for a few dollars and the rest of the items were clearance section finds.

 My craft room is getting a bit of a redo so consider this a sneak peek!
-I made the mason jar shelves, painted the circle frames which I received from my sister-in-law and my dad helped me build the white ledge shelf for just a few dollars.
+I made the mason jar shelves, painted the circle frames which I received from my sister-in-law and my dad helped me build the white ledge shelf for just a few dollars out of 2x4s.